George Washington's Birthday/Daisy Gatson Bates Day closings

 LIBRARIES

-Clinton Presidential Center: Open 9 a.m. to 5 p.m.
-Monday.
-Admission will be free.
+Clinton Presidential Center: Open 9 a.m. to 5 p.m. today and admission will be free.

 SCHOOLS